The Ultimate Travel Beauty Packing List and Kit for Backpackers

 I'm a skincare evangelist.
-Because caring for your skin with a good routine will pay absolute dividends over the years.
+Caring for your skin will pay the most dividends over the years.
 I mastered my routine in my early 20s and I've evolved it gradually as my skin's changed with age.
-I make sure to pack every necessary beauty essential to keep my skin healthy during any and every travel situation.
+I make sure to pack every necessary skincare essential to keep my skin healthy during any travel situation.

 1. Daily moisturiser: I pack a lightweight moisturiser to use on a daily basis.
-Light is so important for travel to tropical, humid destinations.
+Light is important is you're travelling to lots of hot and humid destinations.
 Even more so if your skin is naturally oily.
-I have combination skin, but in tropical climes it gets incredibly oily.
-This Fresh Rose Hydration Gel Cream is a perfect lightweight option to keep skin moisturised without amplifying oiliness.
-I pump out two dollops and gently spread this all over my face after my cleanse.
-Lancôme's Tonique Confort Comforting Rehydrating Silky-soft Moisturizing Toner, which is technically a toner but also functions as a lightweight moisturiser, is also absolutely brilliant.
+I have combination skin, but in tropical climes it goes incredibly oily.
+This Fresh Rose Hydration Gel Cream is the perfect lightweight option to keep my skin moisturised without amplifying its oiliness.
+I pump out two dollops and gently spread it all over my face after a cleanse.
+Lancôme's Tonique Confort Comforting Rehydrating Silky-soft Moisturizing Toner, which is technically a toner but also functions as a lightweight moisturiser (and it similar to a facial essence), is also absolutely brilliant.

 2. Dry skin facial moisturiser: Though I don't use this daily, I like to have it for dry-skin emergencies.
-I use the wondurous Kiehl's Ultra Facial Cream, especially after long-haul flights and cold hikes.
-Or anytime my skin is incredibly parched.
-Don't apply this all over your face (as it's very thick and rich).
+I use the wondrous Kiehl's Ultra Facial Cream, especially after long-haul flights and bitterly cold hikes.
+Or anytime my skin is feeling parched.
+Don't apply this all over your face (as it's very rich).
 Instead, use it like a spot treatment on your dry zones.
-I apply it before bed and I swear I can hear my skin thanking me in the morning.
+I apply this before bed and I swear my skin thanks me in the morning.

-3. Daytime face oil: Since this is richer than my daily moisturiser, I only use the Kiehl's Daily Reviving Concentrate once a week (or when my skin's really suffering) for renourishment.
-You take a few drops, heat them by rubbing your hands together and gently pat this all over your face.
+3. Daytime face oil: Since this is richer than my daily moisturiser, I only use the Kiehl's Daily Reviving Concentrate once a week (or when my skin's really suffering) for nourishment.
+You take a few drops, heat them by rubbing your hands together and gently pat it all over your face.
 It smells divine and will give both you and your skin an energy boost.

 4. Night-time face oil: I use this once a week or when my skin needs that extra bit of TLC.
 I like to experiment with different brands and types, especially if there's an oil unique to the destination I'm in.
 I'm currently using a Macadamia oil I picked up in Colombia.
 But these are some fantastic oils I know and love: Kiehl's Midnight Recovery Concentrate, Pai Rosehip BioRegenerate and Antipodes Divine Face Oil.